TTStudio-of-TTPeter/ThreadKiller/README.md

 So, you may see the error outputs to determine whether you need to give **special right**.

 As for other problems, you need to figure out by yourself.
 You are allowed to edit my codes.
-License is `MIT`.
+License is `MIT`-like.

 ## Cases need special rights